Radio Amateur Ensemble. Open Studio & Recording Session.

 Open Studio Radio Amateur Ensemble

-with Anton Kats, Noah Ophoven-Baldwin, and Cole Pulice
+with Anton Kats, Patrick Marschke, Noah Ophoven-Baldwin, and Cole Pulice

 Radio Amateur Ensemble explores Minneapolis’s ham radio enthusiast community, taking the sonic, social and technological aspects of ham radio communication as scores and notations for improvisation and the sharing of new sound compositions.
 It will take the form of collaborative events, radio interventions, sonic installations, set design, open studios, and musical performances.
 Considering listening as a generative act, Radio Amateur Ensemble transforms the Goethe Pop Up space in Minneapolis’s skyways into a walkable score and a sound system.
 The ensemble, developed in collaboration with local musicians, invites the wider audience to take part in the ongoing dialogue exploring radio as a tool manifesting new social constellations, networks and organisms.